openneuropet/PET2BIDS/docs/installation.rst

     <script id="asciicast-TZJg5BglDMFM2fEEX9dSpnJEy" src="https://asciinema.org/a/TZJg5BglDMFM2fEEX9dSpnJEy.js"
     async data-autoplay="true" data-speed="1" data-loop="true"></script>

-If you wish to contribute or to install pypet2bids from source, continue reading the `Additional Install Notes`_ section below.
+If you wish to contribute, are unable to install from PyPi, or simply wish to install pypet2bids from source, continue reading the `Additional Install Notes`_ section below.

 Additional Install Notes
 ========================